Refining Skewed Perceptions in Vision-Language Contrastive Models through Visual Representations: Visual Representations Can Refine the Skewed Perception in VLCMs

-Additionally, we applied \texttt{VisualDistiller} to the CelebA dataset, which focuses on classifying celebrity hair color.
-Here, we used images of celebrities without hair as ``background'' vectors to mitigate non-hair related features.
+Additionally, we applied \texttt{VisualDistiller} to the CelebA dataset classifying if the celebrity's hair color is blond.
+Here, we used retrieved\footnote{Here, ``retrieved'' refers to the process of encoding all images in the CelebA dataset using the CLIP ViT-L/14 image encoder and then identifying the top 50 images whose embeddings are most similar to the query embedding using K-nearest neighbors.} images of celebrities without hair as ``background'' vector source to mitigate non-hair related features.
+For examples of ``background'' images in this experiment, see Figure~\ref{fig:bold_image_example}.
 Despite real-world limitations preventing the exact matching of these ``background'' conditions, using a set of bald celebrity images proved effective.
 In Table~\ref{tab:celeba}, results show significant improvements in WGA with ERM projections, particularly when using gender-matched bald celebrity images.
 We observed that the WGA on an ERM linear probe escalated from 47.22\%/38.89\% (no projection on ViT/ResNet) to 83.88\%/83.33\% (projecting with a corresponding gender bald image on ViT/ResNet).
 However, projections using irrelevant or opposite-gender images tended to reduce the WGA gains achieved through gender-matching bald images, highlighting the specificity required for effective ``background'' vector selection.
 Although using text-based ``background'' vectors assisted in refining the projection, the inherent biases within text representations limited their effectiveness compared to image-based projections.
-More experiments on other CelebA attributes can be found in Table~\ref{tab:celeba_other_attr}.
-Note that the proposal of \texttt{VisualDistiller} purely aim to validate the effectiveness of visual represention over the text representation, hence we do not seek to benchmark with other methods like supervised DFR.
+More experiments on other CelebA attributes can be found in Table~\ref{tab:celeba_other_attr}. \textbf{Note that} the proposal of \texttt{VisualDistiller} purely aims to validate the effectiveness of visual representation over the text representation, hence we do not seek to benchmark with other methods like supervised DFR.